Introduction

 For CLI usage, see:

-Existing Datasets: integrated Downloader
+Existing Datasets: Downloader

 But what if the dataset in question exists in the form of (vanilla) HTTP/HTTPS URL(s)?
 What if there’s a popular bucket in, say, Google Cloud that contains images that you’d like to bring over into your Data Center and make available locally for AI researchers?